Ray McCoy (footballer)

 Raymond K. McCoy (born 22 March 1964) is a Northern Irish former footballer who played at both semi-professional and international levels as a winger.

 Career

 Club career

 Born in Cookstown, McCoy played youth-football with Cookstown United, before playing senior football with Coleraine, Gisborne City, Glenavon, Dundalk and Bangor.
+He was named the Ulster Footballer of the Year for the 1986–87 season.

 International career

 McCoy made one appearance for the Northern Ireland senior team in 1987.